enatsek/Debian-Ubuntu/shvpn.md

 - The network 10.100.0.0/24 is arbitrarily chosen for the WireGuard tunnel.
 You can use any private IP range, though 10.x.x.x is often a good choice.

-- Port 53 is selected for WireGuard.
-It is the same port used for DNS, which may help obfuscate VPN traffic from ISPs that attempt to block it.
+- Port 443 is selected for WireGuard.
+It is the same port used for HTTPS, which may help obfuscate VPN traffic from ISPs that attempt to block it.

 - We need to assign a unique IP address (e.g., 10.100.0.1, 10.100.0.2, ...) and a public/private key pair for the server and every client.